FAQ - College

-No, you must make sure your referees have included their forms before subtmitting your application.
+No, you must make sure your referees have included their forms before submitting your application.
 Keep in mind your application must be completed, including the references, by the programme's or scholarship's deadline.

 - May I read the references submitted by my referees?

 No, applicants are not allowed to read references.
-They are strictly confidential and will only be read by those people responsible for assessing your application.
+They are strictly confidential and will only be read by the assessors of your application.